hooptie45/salesforce/README.md

 If you would like to see it working on Heroku, simply navigate to https://agile-cove-6334.herokuapp.com

-NOTE: another branch exists (feature/js) which has the beginings of an angular.js UI feature.
-When this feature was begun it was suspected to be not finishable within the time constraints of the project.
-Therefore only the beginings are presented, and in a feature branch where they will not affect the deployed release of the fully functioning software, but are fully inspectable by a curious code reviewer.
+NOTE: another branch exists (feature/js) which has the angular.js UI feature.
+The README has a special note and can be found here: https://github.com/purpleundulations/salesforce/blob/feature/js/README.md